 Lichtenstein Castle strikes an amazing pose as it sits perched on a cliff.
 It is reminiscent of castles you would see in horror movies.
 Maybe a damsel in distress is crying for help from a window.

-Lichtenstein Castle Germany is often referred to as Little Neuschwanstein in reference to their similar style and look of Germany’s most famous castle.
-None the less Lichtenstein Schloss is a famous castle in Germany in its own right.
+Lichtenstein Castle Germany is often referred to as Little Neuschwanstein Castle in reference to their similar style and look of Germany’s most famous castle.
+It is certainly one of the smallest castles you will visit in Germany.
+Both castles have corner bastions and large turrets (towers rising from the walls) used for defensive purposes None the less Lichtenstein Schloss is a famous castle in Baden-württemberg Germany in its own right.

 Visiting Lichtenstein Castle Germany

-History: Records show there has been a castle situated at this location since around 1200.
-Lichtenstein Castle Germany sits above the source of the Echaz River.
+History: Records show the original castes dates back to around 1200.
+Lichtenstein Castle Germany sits perched 800 meters high above the source of the Echaz River on the edge of the Swabian Alps.
 The original castle was destroyed, once in the Reichskrieg’s War of 1311.
-After a rebuild, the castle was again sacked and destroyed by the city-state of Reutlingen in 1377.
+After a rebuild, the old castle was again sacked and destroyed by the city-state of Reutlingen in 1377.

 The castle was not reconstructed and subsequently fell to ruin.
 It is today known as Old Lichtenstein.
-A newer version of the castle was built in 1390.
-This castle sits roughly 500 m away from the ruin of the original castle.
+A new castle was built in 1390.
+This castle sits roughly 500 m away from the ancient foundations of the castle.
 Sometime around the 1560’s Lichtenstein Castle lost its place as a seat to the Lords of the land and fell into disrepair.

 Lichtenstein one of the best castles in Germany

 At the start of the 18th century, the land came into the hands of King Frederick I of Württemberg.
-The King levelled the remaining the ruins of the castle and built a hunting lodge on the site.
+The King levelled the remaining ruins of the castle and built a hunting lodge on the site with fantastic views.

 Features: Besides the fantastic architecture and amazing views the Castle Lichtenstein features original furnishings from the 1800s and a collection of weapons and arms.
 The wooden bridge which connects the main tower to the courtyard is amazing.
 There is a ropes course on the grounds of the castle for both Adults and kids